kamildemocko/bigfiles/README.md

 ## Overview

 Bigfiles scans a specified directory recursively and displays the largest files sorted by size in descending order.
 It provides a user-friendly output with the file size in human-readable format, file name, and relative path.
+If file is provided, it scans parent directory

 ## Installation